Quickly sautéed in butter and finished with lemon juice, pan-fried rainbow trout is easy to make and delicious.

 Notes

-- I add the garlic powder midway through cooking to ensure it doesn't burn.
+- I add the garlic powder midway through cooking to prevent it from burning.

-- You can keep the leftovers in the fridge, in an airtight container, for 2-3 days.
-Reheat them in the microwave, covered, at 50% power.
-You can also freeze the leftovers for up to a month.
+- You can keep the leftovers in an airtight container in the fridge for 2-3 days.
+Reheat them covered in the microwave at 50% power.
+You can also freeze the cooled leftovers for up to a month.

 Nutrition per Serving